How to lower blood sugar levels

 9 – Reduce your stress

-Remember we talked about a couple of those things that releases sugar stored in the liver and muscles, and delivers them back to the blood?
+Remember we talked about a couple of those things that release sugar stored in the liver and muscles, and delivers them back to the blood?
 Things like not eating for a few hours, and when we’re under stress.
 Let’s talk about the blood sugar effect of stress hormones like cortisol.

 The reason stress hormones release stored sugar is to prepare for the “fight or flight” reaction.
 Your body becomes physically ready to fight or run.
 And to do this, you need fuel in your blood, i.e. sugar.